jeseekia/100-days-of-code/log.md

 A recent conversation on Electic Vehicle development last week during our trainX.ai podcast got me back into the idea of building an ML project for an automotive application.
 I once studied Mechanical Engineering, had a brief stent in an engine diagnostics research lab, and worked on a connected vehicle platform.
 At one point I wanted to merge these interests and I'm open to exploring some problems and projects in this space.

+### Day 38: June 16, 2023
+##### Learning offline

+**Thoughts**
+I'm working in keeping up some meaningful work.
+I've been hesitant to work on certain items if I cannot share them on stream, but its time to consider expanding my offline learning tasks.
+For now I'm interested in exploring some EV resources I received recently.